sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 When your character gets attacked or falls victim to some other danger, you have choices about exactly how they are affected.
-They may dodge, and just lose Stamina, they may take Harm to absorb the blow with their armour (or with their face), or they may be wounded by the damage.
+They may dodge, and just lose Stamina, they may stand stubbornly against a blow, taking Harm to perhaps absorb the blow with their armour (or with their face), or they may be wounded by the attack.

-The **first phase** is rolling dice to arrive at a number, called the *attack power*.
+The **first phase** is rolling dice to arrive at a number.
+This number is called the *attack power*.

 The **second phase** is deciding how to split that number among 3 categories, Stamina, Harm, or Wounds.